Geryon trispinosus: Distribution

 Geryon trispinosus is found in the north-eastern Atlantic Ocean.
 Its range extends from Norway in the north to the Bay of Biscay in the south, and also includes the Canary Islands.

 Life cycle and ecology

 Females reach sexual maturity at a carapace length of 12–15 mm, while males reach it at 35 mm.
 Eggs are laid in April, and the eggs hatch into planktonic larvae, which eventually settle as juveniles at depths greater than 1000 m.
 As they grow, these crabs migrate upwards, with the adults only found at depths of less than 800 m.
 Due to the shallow slopes in the north-eastern Atlantic, these migrations involve distances of 20–50 km.

-G. trispinosus occurs in the same localities as the squat lobster Munida sarsi.
+Geryon trispinosus occurs in the same localities as the squat lobster Munida sarsi.
 M. sarsi lives abundantly at depths of 700–800 m, and out-competes young G. trispinosus, and limits their survival to those depths where it is absent.
 Another squat lobster, M. tenuimana, lives at greater depths, but in much lower numbers, and therefore does not impact the survival of G. trispinosus as severely.